Xine75/NoveList/README.md

     or
     /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
   ```

-  Now you can follow the [installation instructions](#instructions-for-installing-NoveList) to get NoveList up and running on your machine.

-  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Getting Started

   1. Pull down this repo

-1. Run the two scripts that are in the SQL folder.
-These will create the Tabloid database and add some test data.
-The database it creates is identitical to the prototype from the last MVC sprint, except now we're capturing the `FirebaseUserId` in the UserProfile table
+1. Run the script that's in the SQL folder.
+This will create the NoveList database.

-1. Everyone on the team should create their own Firebase project. **Each team member** should do the follow steps in the firebase console:
+1. You will need to set up a Firebase account: do the follow steps in the firebase console:

    - Go to [Firebase](https://console.firebase.google.com/u/0/) and add a new project.
 You can name it whatever you want (Tabloid is a good name)
    - Go to the Authentication tab, click "Set up sign in method", and enable the Username and Password option.